mightychoc/bash-for-arm/README.md

-# Bash for ARM64
+# bash for ARM64

-This repo only serves the purpose to statically compile the latest version of bash for aarch64.
+This repo uses a GitHub workflow to weekly pull the latest source code of bash and statically compile it for ARM64/AArch64.
+You can download the latest release [here](https://github.com/mightychoc/bash-for-arm/releases/download/latest/bash).
+A new build is issued every Monday shortly after midnight.